dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q03.md

 \end{aligned}$$ from $h_4$ to $h_5$, the change is smaller than the tolerance.
-That means we need additional 2 or 3 steps to reach convergence (depending on if you actually perform $h_4$ to $h_5$, so both 2 and 3 are considered correct answer.
+That means we need additional 2 or 3 steps to reach convergence (depending on if you actually perform $h_4$ to $h_5$, so both 2 and 3 are considered correct answer).

-# END SOLUTION

-# BEGIN SOLUTION

 # END SOLUTION